I know a lot of people – a lot – who like to decide to launch with little time to actually prepare for the launch.

 If you think you can hustle up a few posts, write them, and get them published in less than a month, think about the work you’ll need to do.
 This adds a crazy amount of additional work that you could have avoided with a little more time!
-Of course, as I mention in the podcast, if writing is your jam, if hustling up last minute press is your thing, then ignore me and go forth and get yourself some press!
+Of course, as I mention in the podcast, if writing is your jam or if hustling up last-minute press is your thing, then ignore me and go forth and get yourself some press!

 Now that you know three essential pieces of any successful online launch, let’s talk about how to fight this.